Skip to main content

 What neighborhood has the most noise complaints in Denver?

-LoDo leads Denver with 93 noise complaints in the most recent 12-month period, followed by Capitol Hill (58).
+LoDo leads Denver with 97 noise complaints in the most recent 12-month period, followed by RiNo (75).
 These neighborhoods contain Denver's highest concentration of bars, live music venues, and late-night establishments relative to their residential population.

 What is the most common type of noise complaint in Denver?